 Office supplies and technology

 The majority of your office supplies and technology purchases can be fully expensed, whether you’re upgrading your phone, buying computers, or ordering iPads for everyone.
-Due to COVID-19, this now includes sanitation/cleaning supplies and home office equipment for employees.

 Keep every receipt and list every expense so you receive your maximum tax benefits.